rileytwo/QLColorCode/README.md

 - Scala: `scala_ref_scala_lang_org`.

 #### Handled languages
-Highlight can handle lots and lots of languages, but this plugin will only be invoked for file types that the OS knows are type "source-code".
+Highlight can handle lots and lots of languages, but this plug-in will only be invoked for file types that the OS knows are type "source-code".
 Since the OS only knows about a limited number of languages, I've added Universal Type Identifier (UTI) declarations for several "interesting" languages.
-If I've missed your favorite language, take a look at the Info.plist file inside the plugin bundle and look for the UTImportedTypeDeclarations section.
+If I've missed your favorite language, take a look at the Info.plist file inside the plug-in bundle and look for the UTImportedTypeDeclarations section.
 I haven't added all the languages that Highlight can handle because it's rumored that having two conflicting UTI declarations for the same file extension can cause problems.
 Note that if you do edit the Info.plist file you need to nudge the system to tell it something has changed.
-Moving the plugin to the desktop then back to its installed location should do the trick.
+Moving the plug-in to the desktop then back to its installed location should do the trick.

-As an aside, by changing colorize.sh you can use this plugin to render any file type that you can convert to HTML.
+As an aside, by changing colorize.sh you can use this plug-in to render any file type that you can convert to HTML.
 Have fun, and let me know if you do anything cool!

 ##### Adding Language Types

 If QLColorCode doesn't display PHP and JavaScript code properly, their types may need to be added to Info.plist.
 Finding the right type string to use is the tricky part.
 Getting the type strings and getting Info.plist edits to take effect is easy by following the steps below, which explain how to add support for PHP:

 0. In Terminal.app (or any shell prompt), enter the command: